Planning a reunion at Lake Tahoe? Use Reunly free - guest list, RSVPs, budget, schedule, name tags.Start free →▶ Demo

 Pick a side of the lake based on group style.
 South Lake Tahoe / Stateline is casino-resort territory - best for groups that want hotel-block convenience, restaurants, and a nightlife option for the adults.
 North Lake (Tahoe City, Tahoe Vista, Kings Beach) is quieter, more family-oriented, with the best vacation rentals.
 East shore (Incline Village, Sand Harbor) is the most beautiful but spendy.

-Sand Harbor is the headline beach — but only if you arrive by 9 AM.
-The Nevada side's turquoise-water boulder coves fill the parking lot before 10 AM in July and August.
+Sand Harbor is the headline beach but only if you arrive by 9 AM.
+The Nevada side's turquoise-water boulder coves fill the lot before 10 AM in July and August.
 The East Shore Express shuttle from Incline Village is the easier play if you're bringing grandparents.

 Plan a paddlewheel cruise as the easy day.
 The M.S.
 Dixie II from Zephyr Cove (south shore) and the Tahoe Queen do 2-hour Emerald Bay cruises with food service.
-Older relatives sit, kids run between decks, everyone gets the iconic Emerald Bay view without the steep Vikingsholm hike.
+Older relatives sit, kids run between decks, everyone gets the Emerald Bay view without the steep Vikingsholm hike.

 How Reunly helps you plan it